luksi1/nagios-dbms-scheduler/README.md

 Notes
 =====
-- There is two scripts: a python script and a bash wrapper script to set LD_LIBRARY_PATH
+- There are two scripts: a python script and a bash wrapper script to set LD_LIBRARY_PATH

 Author
 =====